-Baylisascariasis is infection with the raccoon ascarid, Baylisascaris procyonis, which may cause fatal CNS infection in humans.
+Baylisascariasis is a rare infection with the raccoon ascarid, Baylisascaris procyonis, which may cause fatal CNS infection in humans.

 Infection usually occurs in children who play in dirt or with articles contaminated with raccoon feces.
-It occurs in the US, particularly in the Middle Atlantic, Midwest, and Northeast.
+Most cases have been reported in the Middle Atlantic, Midwest, and Northeast of the US.
 Although baylisascariasis is rare in people, it is of concern because a large number of raccoons live near humans and the infection rate of B. procyonis in these animals is high.

-When suspicion of infection is high, immediate treatment with albendazole (25 to 50 mg/kg po once/day for 10 to 20 days) may be effective.
+When suspicion of baylisascariasis is high, immediate treatment with albendazole may be effective.